cncf/toc/tags/security-charter.md

 access, policy control and safety for operators, administrators, developers, and end-users  across the cloud native ecosystem.

-SIG-Security will consider [proposals](https://github.com/cncf/sig-security/blob/master/governance/process.md) from its members or delegated tasks from the CNCF TOC that are consistent with the mission, including the following activities:
+TAG-Security will consider [proposals](https://github.com/cncf/tag-security/blob/master/governance/process.md) from its members or delegated tasks from the CNCF TOC that are consistent with the mission, including the following activities: